Formulas and Functions

 First, Excel calculates the part in parentheses (A2+A3).
 Next, it multiplies this result by the value of cell A1.

 Every function has the same structure.
 For example, SUM(A1:A4).
 The name of this function is SUM.
 The part between the brackets (arguments) means we give Excel the range A1:A4 as input.
 This function adds the values in cells A1, A2, A3 and A4.
-It's not easy to remember which function and which arguments to use for a specific task.
+It's not easy to remember which function and which arguments to use for each task.
 Fortunately, the Insert Function feature in Excel helps you with this.

 To insert a function, execute the following steps.